Lesley is the Coordinator for Critical and Contextual Studies for 3D.

 Dr Lesley Stevenson

-Lesley is the Coordinator for Critical and Contextual Studies for 3D at The Cass.
+Lesley is the Coordinator for Critical and Contextual Studies for 3D.
 She has taught in a number of universities in the UK, where she has offered courses in art and design history, photography history and theory, and cultural studies at all levels from undergraduate through to doctoral studies.
 She has an MA in Art History and Philosophy from the University of Glasgow and a PhD from the Courtauld Institute of Art.

 Lesley has published widely in the field of visual cultures.
 Her publications include: